 I put out a call on facebook that I was looking for a fat quarter bundle of Alison Glass Sunprints 2020.
 One of the owners of the quilt store contacted me and said they had it and if I was interested to contact them.
 A few days later I emailed the store and yes they still had one bundle and they’d happily sell it to me.
 I was just under the total for free shipping so I found something else on their website to get me over that magic dollar amount.
-Unfortunately, the yardage I wanted had just been sold but the owner said “oh don’t worry about it” I’ll give you free shipping anyways.
+Unfortunately, the yardage I wanted had just been sold but the owner said “oh don’t worry about it”.
+She then offered me free shipping.
 I ordered after 3 pm and it was in the mail that evening!
 Now that’s service above and beyond.

-Any doubt which store will be getting my future patronage and which will not?
+Any doubt which of the quilt stores will be getting my future patronage and which will not?